1. Network Curator, founder – The Fence – International network for playwrights and theatre makers: 250 people across 50 countries.

 While 2020 Fence network meetings have not happened as planned (Guadeloupe, Graz, Mexico City and Rome), we are hopeful that Graz and Mexico City might happen instead in June 2021

 The Fence, the Embassy of the Kingdom of the Netherlands in the United Kingdom, and Dutch Performing Arts are together collaborating on Boom! a new project that explores the shared colonial heritage of the United Kingdom and the Netherlands, while looking to the future.
-A diverse group of UK and Dutch playwrights met together for 3 days in Rotterdam in December 2019, to learn more about their shared colonial history and begin to explore what might be interesting to each of them to write about.
+A diverse group of UK and Dutch playwrights / Theatre makers met together for 3 days in Rotterdam in December 2019, to learn more about their shared colonial history and begin to explore what might be interesting to each of them to write about.
+I am working as Producer /Dramaturg.
+In December 2020 we will run a series of online Labs for each project, prior to staging readings of extracts in London, when we are able to later in 2021.

 the Boom!
 Team